OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 > OTPs can be sent through other channels as well, such as emails and SMSs.
 [Various attacks and weaknesses](https://en.wikipedia.org/wiki/SIM_swap_scam) have been identified in SMS that it is [preferrable not to use them for OTPs](https://auth0.com/blog/why-sms-multi-factor-still-matters/).

-### URL Tokens
+### URL Tokens or Codes

-URL tokens provide access control to the user by sending a URL with a token appended in the querystring.
+URL tokens provide access control to the user by sending a URL with a token appended in the querystring, or by sending a code.
+They are both sent through a side-channel, *e.g.* email.

+If a code is provided to the user, the user will have to provide that code manually to the application.

-After sending the URL token to the user through a side-channel, *e.g.* through email, the user will:
+If a URL with a token is provided to the user, the user will have to follow the below steps:

 1. Access the URL with the attached token.
 2. Set the token in a cookie (recommended), or the client-storage mechanism that your application uses.